renatog17/alura_books/README.md

 # Learning React

-This repository serves as my learning playground for React.
+This repository serves as my learning environment for React.
 Here, I am exploring various concepts and techniques related to React development.

 ## Topics Covered